-The attorneys at Harris, Wyatt & Amala, LLC provide effective and professional criminal defense representation to Oregon residents charged with serious crimes, including the most serious Measure 11 crimes, such as homicide and rape.
-Harsh consequences attach to felony Measure 11 charges.
-By providing supportive, steadfast legal counsel, we strive to minimize these consequences, as well as the fear, stress, and anxiety inherent to a criminal trial.
+The attorneys at Harris, Wyatt & Amala in Salem provide effective and professional criminal defense representation to Oregon residents charged with serious crimes, including the most serious Measure 11 crimes such as homicide and rape.
+Harsh consequences are attached to felony Measure 11 charges.
+By providing supportive, steadfast legal counsel, we strive to minimize these consequences, as well as the fear, stress and anxiety inherent to a criminal trial.

 Oregon Ballot Measure 11

 In 1994, the state of Oregon passed Measure 11, a statutory enactment that establishes mandatory minimum sentencing requirements for certain violent crimes and sex offenses.
 If Measure 11 applies to the crime charged, the sentencing judge cannot give a lesser sentence than that mandated by Measure 11; and furthermore, a prisoner’s sentence cannot be reduced below the prescribed minimum for parole or good behavior.
 Also, Measure 11 applies to all defendants over the age of 15, meaning that juveniles aged 16, 17 and 18 who are charged with these crimes will be tried as adults.

 - Murder, attempted murder and attempted aggravated murder

 First- and second-degree unlawful sexual penetration

 First-degree sexual abuse

 - Compelling prostitution

 - Use of child in display of sex act

 High Bail For Measure 11 Crimes — No Bail Bond In Oregon